abdessamad4dev/abdessamad4dev/README.md

-🚀 Hey everyone!
-I’m Abdessamad Adane, a Full-Stack Developer specializing in Symfony (PHP) and Angular!
+Full-Stack Developer specializing in Symfony (PHP) and Angular!
-With over 2 years of experience in software development, I focus on building scalable, high-performance web applications and continuously improving code quality, security, and performance.
+With 3 years of experience in software development, I focus on building scalable, high-performance web applications and continuously improving code quality, security, and performance.
 Always open to collaborations, knowledge sharing, and new opportunities—feel free to reach out!

 💻 Tech Stack & Skills
 Backend Development